-Supplementary Figure 2: The Collect subcommand.
+Supplementary Figure 3: The Collect subcommand.
 (A) The workflow.
-A neighbourhood is downloaded from NCBI using the accession number [?] supplied in the cblaster result file.
+A neighbourhood is downloaded from NCBI using the accession number supplied in the cblaster result file.
 The loci of the first (Gene 1) and last (Gene 3) cluster gene homologs in this neighbourhood are used to define a neighbourhood of a user-specified size, with a mid-point that lies between the aforementioned loci.
 This neighbourhood is then written to a local GenBank file.
 (B) Rejected records.
-The neighbourhood is rejected if (top) its accession is not recognised, (middle) making a neighbourhood of a user-specified size would involve extending the neighbourhood beyond a contig edge – note this is optional, or (bottom) if the hits identified by cblaster do not fall within a neighbourhood of user-specified size.[I can’t find the top,middle,bottom part in the figure]
+The neighbourhood is rejected if (TOP) its accession is not recognised, (MIDDLE) making a neighbourhood of a user-specified size would involve extending the neighbourhood beyond a contig edge – note this is optional, or (BOTTOM) if the hits identified by cblaster do not fall within a neighbourhood of user-specified size.